 Lunch is not included with your visit.
 Pack lunches and eat at adjacent Oyster Shell Park or:

 Store and eat your bag lunches in our Oyster Hall (reservation required).
-Lunch times are assigned in 30-minute blocks (which includes your clean-up time) on a first-come, first-served basis when you make a reservation.
-(Maximum 150 people per 30 minutes.)
+Lunch times are assigned in 20-minute blocks (which includes your clean-up time) on a first-come, first-served basis when you make a reservation.
+(Maximum 150 people at a time.)

-The Maritime Aquarium inspires people of all ages to appreciate Long Island Sound and protect it for future generations.
-A vibrant and entertaining learning environment, it achieves this goal through living exhibits, marine science, and environmental education.
+Mission: The Maritime Aquarium inspires people of all ages to appreciate and protect the Long Island Sound ecosystem and the global environment through living exhibits, marine science, and environmental education.